-All of the revenue-generating operations of the Group were transacted in Hong Kong Dollars which is the functional currency of all the group entities.
-For the year ended 31 March 2023, there was no significant exposure to foreign exchange rate fluctuations and the Group had not maintained any hedging policy against foreign currency risk.
+Majority of the revenue-generating operations of the Group are transacted in Hong Kong Dollars which is the functional currency of most of the group entities.
+For the year ended 31 March 2024, there was no significant exposure to foreign exchange rate fluctuations and the Group had not maintained any hedging policy against foreign currency risk.
 The management will consider hedging significant currency exposure should the need arise.